apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 where

 -   `<name>`  specifies a unique name for the target.
--   `<ip-address>`  specifies the ip address of the BlackBerry device or simulator.
+-   `<ip-address>`  specifies the ip address of the BlackBerry device or emulator.
 -   `-t <device | simulator>` specifies the target type.
 If not provided, the default value is device.
--   `-p|--password <password>`  specifies the password for the device or simulator.
-This is required only if the device or simulator is password protected.
+-   `-p|--password <password>`  specifies the password for the device or emulator.
+This is required only if the device or emulator is password protected.
 -   `--pin <device-pin>`  specifies the PIN of the BlackBerry device, which identifies that device as a valid host for the debug token.
 This argument is required only if you are creating a debug token.

 ###Remove a target